carlospatinos/live_env_stability_feedback/README.md

-# live_env_stability_feedback
+# Controlling yeelight lights with code
-This project was created to change lights at home when some env is on fire.
+This project was created to change lights at home.
+You can use it to monitor the stability of any software and I used to check when some env is on fire :).

 Before you start, you need to enable #LAN_CONTROL on your devices as in (here)[https://www.yeelight.com/faqs/lan_control] This will allow the application to discover the bulbs.